SURF Student Application

 - If the student is taking classes over the summer, please comment on how the student will balance the course load and the time and attention that the research project will require.

 To submit the SURF application, email both the Student Application form and Project Description to email@example.com.
-Ask your faculty mentor email the letter of support to the same address.
+Ask your faculty mentor to email the letter of support to the same address.